OI-wiki/i18n/docs/string/minimal-string.md

 ### Minimal representation

-The minimal representation of the string $S$ is the string with the smallest lexicographical order among all strings that are isomorphic to the $S$ loop.
+The minimal representation of the string $S$ is a string with the smallest lexicographical order among all strings that are isomorphic to the $S$ loop.

 ## The simple brute force

 Each time we compare the isomorphism of the loop starting from $i$ and $j$ , record the current position as $k$ , and skip the larger one each time we encounter a different character.
-The rest is Optimal solution.
+The rest is the optimal solution.

 ```cpp
 int k = 0, i = 0, j = 1;